austinj/arduinosan/README.md

 ##### B. Wire up everything
 B1.
 Connect the RTD sensor to the MAX31865

 Use [this guide](https://learn.adafruit.com/adafruit-max31865-rtd-pt100-amplifier/rtd-wiring-config#3-wire-sensors-4-10) from Adafruit to see how to get the wires from your 3-wire RTD sensor into the contacts.
-The terminals at the end of the wires are forked, but the contacts are not big enough, so either snap one end of the terminal off (which is what I did) or I guess you could try and smash them together?
-I don't know, I just wiggled one end of the terminal back and forth with some needle-nose pliers until it snapped off.
+The terminals at the end of the wires are forked, but this makes them a really bad fit for the terminal blocks, so either snap one end of the terminal off (which is what I did) or I guess you could try and smash them together?
+I don't know, I just wiggled one end of the terminal on each wire back and forth with some needle-nose pliers until it snapped off.

 B2.
 Wire up everything else, including your DHT11 environmental sensor.
 Just follow this fun diagram!